Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 > [!NOTE]
 > We do not yet have a pool of Microsoft-hosted agents running Windows Server 1803.
 Until this is available, you can build Windows Server 1803 images using self-hosted agents.

-You cannot use **Hosted Mac Preview** to build container images as Docker is not installed on these agents.
+You cannot use **Hosted Mac** to build container images as Docker is not installed on these agents.

-As an alternative to using Microsoft-hosted agents, you can set up a [self-hosted agent](../agents/agents.md#install) with Docker installed.
+As an alternative to using Microsoft-hosted agents, you can set up [self-hosted agents](../agents/agents.md#install) with Docker installed.
 This is particularly useful if you want to cache additional images on the Docker host, and further improve the performance of your builds.

 ::: moniker-end